mtbrr26/mtbrr26/README.md

 # Hi 👋, I'm Mathieu Breier

 I am a Data Scientist skilled in Python, R, Stata and SQL, passionate about deriving insights from data.
-Currently based in Barcelona, I have extensive experience in project management, data analysis, and in various other fields, including economics, economics of energy and sustainability.
+Currently based in Barcelona, I have extensive experience in project management, data analysis, and in various other fields, including econometrics, economics of energy and sustainability.
 I have graduated in July 2024 from the Barcelona School of Economics with a master's degree in Data Science for Decision Making.

 My GitHub portfolio showcases a wide range of data science projects, both solo and collaborative, demonstrating expertise across Machine Learning, Natural Language Processing, Data Visualization, and Deep Learning.